shankardevy/passport/README.md

 # Passport
+## (Now Phoenix 1.3 Ready)
-Passport is a ready to use authentication library for Phoenix.
-Using Passport is as easy as just running this simple command `$ mix passport.install`
+Passport is an easy to use Authentication library for Phoenix 1.3.

-Passport is designed to have minimal code hidden behind the library and expose all the controllers, templates and views in your project with some default values.

-Passport is WIP.
-Bug reports and wish list from users are most welcome!
+Passport is rewritten to make use of the context design pattern of Phoenix 1.3.

+Passport organises the code in your project in the directory `lib/your_app/auth`

-## Installation
+## Installation and Usage

   1. Add passport to your list of dependencies in `mix.exs`: